MrMysterium2/quantwatch/SECURITY.md

 - `FINNHUB_API_KEY` and `DISCORD_WEBHOOK_URL` are optional; without them, the
   corresponding features simply return empty results instead of an error.

+## Known Unresolved Vulnerabilities

+- **PyTorch `torch.jit.script` memory corruption** (GHSA, local attack vector, CVSS 1.9/10 Low): Dependabot could not generate a compatible update to the fixing version (2.13.0) due to dependency resolution conflicts with the CPU-only wheel index.
+Given the low severity, local-only attack vector, and this deployment being bound to 127.0.0.1 with no untrusted local users, the residual risk is accepted for now.
+Will be revisited once a compatible wheel/update path becomes available.

 ## Not a Recommendation Tool

 Security reports here refer strictly to technical aspects (auth, injection,